 # Configure environment variables

 In addition to configuring instance-level settings through the System Settings admin UI, W\&B also provides a way to configure these values in code using environment variables.
-Also, refer to [advanced configuration for IAM](./iam/advanced_env_vars).
+This page lists the environment variables you can set to control database, storage, Redis, identity provider, and other instance-level behavior for a self-managed W\&B Server deployment.
+You can use these variables to manage configuration as code instead of through the admin UI.
+For IAM-specific variables, see [advanced configuration for IAM](./iam/advanced_env_vars).

 ## Environment variable reference